Gut symptoms

 Yes, Zyns can make some people poop.
 Nicotine stimulates parts of the nervous system that can increase bowel movement.
 If you also swallow pouch saliva, drink coffee, or use a pouch at the same time every morning, the effect can feel very predictable.

-What Changes When You Quit or Taper
+What Changes When You Taper or Quit

 If your main issue is constipation after cutting back, use the Zyn constipation guide.
 If the issue is bloating or trapped gas, start with the Zyn bloating guide.